Terminal Workflow Example

 Some other useful Unix commands:

-to kill a running process - Append
+Ctrl-cto kill a running process - Append

-brings a program running in the background to the foreground
+&to a command to run it in the background fgbrings a program running in the background to the foreground

 The Emacs text editor